pakore/waysofworking/README.md

 And suddenly I had a list of items to work on that would make the customer happy.
 I was proud of the quality of my work, which made me happy too.
 Customers could find what they were looking for right away, so I did not have to invest much time answering questions, which allowed me to focus on the next iterations.

 In a nutshell: Imagine what your customer would want and your life will be easier.

+#### Data driven beats guess-driven

+As an architect, I come up with ideas about how to improve my services all the time.
+But just because I think they are good ideas, does not mean they really are.
+You should encourage your team to come up with ideas, but to take a decision these ideas have to be backed up with real data:

+- Is your idea improving the critical path / bottleneck?
+(Throughput)
+- Is your idea solving a relevant use case or is an edge case?
+(Focus)
+- How much % of customers will benefit from the time invested to implement it?
+(Impact of change)
+- How much money will spend to implement it and how much money will we save afterwards?
+(Return of investment)
+- Is your idea solving edge case but this case could be catastrophic for the company?
+(Risk vs Reward)

+Gathering metrics about your software in an automated way is as important as releasing features.
+Make sure your stakeholders understand this too.

+In a nutshell: It's easier to take decisions technically and politically when you have the data to back it up.
+Make sure you invest in the architecture and the tools to enable this.